BasitJaved/PyImageSearch_University/README.md

 # 1- OpenCV 101 - OpenCV Basics
     a) Read an Image, check it's shape, display an image and Save image into a new file
     b) Getting and Setting Pixels
+    c) Drawing with OpenCV (Basic drawing, drawing on pictures)